godatadriven/taster-sessions/README.md

 ## Contacts

-Please reach out to the data science training team - Lucy Sheppard, James Hayward, Marysia Winkels - if you have any questions.
+Please reach out to the data science training team - Lucy Sheppard, James Hayward, Marysia Winkels, Hertbert van Leeuwen - if you have any questions.